mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "I was at the observatory–," he winced at some pain in his body. "...Holrag.
 Had a m-m-message t-to send; a m-m-m of great importance.
 I didn't make it, did I?...
 That's-s okay though.
 Now you're h-h-here."

-"That's great, Jesse," said Pomri, "What was the message?"
+"That's great, Jathi," said Pomri, "What was the message?"

 _W-H-A-T-W-A-S-M-E-S_